daarnolducsd/ep5book/docs/04-week4.md

   per_hindi1 |        619    .4278406      .16484          0         .9
 ```

 At the baseline, the average score on the math test was 0.318.
-This indicates that on average across students, the average score was a 31.8 percent on the math test.
+This indicates that on average across students, the average score was 31.8 percent on the math test.
 For the Hindi test, the average was a bit higher at 0.428.
 Now let's look at endline scores.

 ```stata